Pennsylvania: Languages

 An Amish family riding in a traditional Amish buggy in Lancaster County.
 As of 2024, Pennsylvania has an Amish population of 92,660, the largest of any state in the nation.

 As of 2010, 90.2% (10,710,239) of Pennsylvania residents age five and older spoke English at home as a primary language while 4.1% (486,058) spoke Spanish, 0.9% (103,502) spoke German, including Pennsylvania Dutch, and 0.5% (56,052) spoke Chinese, including Mandarin.
 In total, 9.9% (1,170,628) of Pennsylvania's population age 5 and older spoke a mother tongue other than English.

 Pennsylvania Dutch language

 Pennsylvania German, spoken by nearly one percent of Pennsylvania's population as of 2010, is often misleadingly called Pennsylvania Dutch.
-The term Dutch was used to mean German, including the Netherlands, before the Latin name for them replaced it.
-When referring to the language spoken by the Pennsylvania Dutch people, Pennsylvania German, it means German.
-In fact, Germans, in their own language, call themselves Deutsch, (Pennsylvania German: "Deitsch").
-Pennsylvania Dutch is a descendant of German in the West Central German dialect family and is closest to Palatine German.
+The term Dutch used to mean German, (including, at the time, from the Netherlands) before the Latin derived "German" replaced it.
+When referring to the language spoken by the Pennsylvania Dutch people, Pennsylvania German, it means German - the modern German language word for "German" is "Deutsch" - cognate with the Pennsylvania German word "Deitsch".
+Pennsylvania German is a descendant of German from the West Central German dialect family and is closest to Palatine German.
 Pennsylvania German is still very vigorous as a first language among Old Order Amish and Old Order Mennonites, principally in the Lancaster County and Berks County areas; it is almost extinct as an everyday language outside the plain communities, though a few words have passed into English usage.